TimGrt/Ansible-Best-Practices/docs/automation-platform/credentials.md

 ```

 !!! warning
-    You are responsible for avoiding collisions in the `extra_vars`, `env`, and file namespaces.
+    You are responsible for avoiding collisions in the `extra-vars`, `env`, and file namespaces.
 Also, avoid environment variable or extra variable names that start with `ANSIBLE_` because they are reserved.

 Save your credential type, create a new credential of this type and attach it to the Job template with the playbook targeting the OpenManage Enterprise API.